A finite-element Delta-Sternheimer approach for computing accurate all-electron RPA correlation energies of polyatomic molecules: Results and Discussions

+In Fig.~\ref{fig:water-dimer}, We rank the 20 configurations by the RPA total energy computed by the FE Delta–Sternheimer method, from low to high, where the energy of the lowest-energy configuration is set to zero, and the energy differences of the other configurations relative to this reference are plotted.
+We then compared the results obtained with the SOS method based on different correlation-consistent basis sets to those obtained using the Delta-Sternheimer method.
+In Fig.~\ref{fig:water-dimer}, only the results for aug-cc-pwCVXZ (X=T,Q,5) are shown, whereas the results obtained using the two other series of basis sets are presented in Fig.~\ref{fig:water-dimer-sup} in Appendix~\ref{appendix:result-sup}.

-It is clear that as the basis set size increases, the energy difference curves obtained from the three different types of correlation-consistent basis sets gradually approach the reference results from the FE Delta-Sternheimer method.
-It is readily apparent that the aug-cc-pwCVTZ basis set yields an incorrect total-energy ordering for some configurations; this problem essentially disappears with aug-cc-pwCVQZ and aug-cc-pwCV5Z.
-Other correlation-consistence basis sets share the similar information in SM.
-To quantify the basis set error, we calculate,
+From Figs.~\ref{fig:water-dimer} and \ref{fig:water-dimer-sup}, it can be seen that as the basis set size increases, the energy difference curves obtained from aug-cc-pwCVXZ and NAO-VCC-$n$Z basis sets gradually approach the reference results produced by the FE Delta-Sternheimer method.
+These figures also reveal that the aug-cc-pwCVTZ (and NAO-VCC-3Z, see Appendix~\ref{appendix:result-sup}) basis set still yields an incorrect total-energy ordering for some configurations; this problem essentially disappears with aug-cc-pwCVQZ and aug-cc-pwCV5Z (NAO-VCC-4Z and NAO-VCC-5Z).
+However, for cc-pVXZ (X=Q,5,6) series of basis sets, even with the largest cc-pV6Z, the energy orderings of some of the configurations are still not entirely correct, with errors in the order of meV.
+This suggests the importance of diffuse Gaussian functions for accurately describing the energetics of water clusters, which are missed in cc-pVXZ.